MadisonJMyers/Using-the-Apache-SystemML-API-on-a-Spark-Shell-/README.md

 scala> x + y
 res1: Double = 36.0

-## Here is another version.
+### Here is another version of the example.
 Because the API is very Scala friendly, you can pull out your results as a Scala tuple.

 scala> val (firstSum, secondSum, sumMessage) = results.getTuple[Double, Double, String]("s1", "s2", "message")
 firstSum: Double = 10.0
 secondSum: Double = 26.0
 sumMessage: String = s2 is greater

-## Here is the really handy part.
+### Here is another really handy part.
 As another example you can load in your data, type the short code and get a whole table of standard statistical measures for each feature!

 ### To do this, let's first get our data into Spark.
-### We first want to make sure our data is clean and ready to go.
+*We first want to make sure our data is clean and ready to go.
 Let's load in some data and run a SystemML script.

 scala> val habermanUrl = "http://archive.ics.uci.edu/ml/machine-learning-databases/haberman/haberman.data"